metamarcdw/nowallet/README.md

 ### Introduction:
 This project is a secure Bitcoin brainwallet app that will ultimately be meant for desktop and mobile platforms.
-It was inspired by reports of incidences of Bitcoin being seized physically at border crossings.
+It was inspired by reports of incidents of Bitcoin being seized physically at border crossings.
 People need an option for a brainwallet that is secure and easy to use.

 It's written in Python and depends on the pycoin and connectrum